AI Workplace Anxiety: Navigating AI Stress and Pressure at Work

 - Ethical reasoning and accountability

 The critical insight: AI is better at replacing tasks than replacing jobs.
 Most jobs are bundles of dozens of tasks.
 By some estimates, AI could eventually handle a meaningful portion of those tasks more efficiently — but the majority still require a human.
 What changes is how you spend your time at work, not whether you're needed.
+If you're worried specifically about your professional skills becoming outdated, our guide to AI skills obsolescence anxiety addresses that fear in depth.

 When AI Makes You Feel Like a Fraud